 German Shopify Store and GDPR

-In regards to GDPR any Shopify store located in Germany should follow the GDPR law.
-Shopify is not GDPR ready so you will need to install an app to do this job.
-Although there are many applications about GDPR in the Shopify app store only few of them are covering your store based on the GDPR regulations.
+In regards to GDPR, any Shopify store located in Germany should follow the GDPR law.
+Shopify is not GDPR-ready so you will need to install an app to do this job.
+Although there are many applications about GDPR in the Shopify app store only a few of them are covering your store based on the GDPR regulations.